Checklist

-Get ready for a great experience at the Los Angeles Student Government Training Conference.
+Checklist for a great experience in Los Angeles

 Here are six ways to raise money to pay for this ASGA conference.